 Our research and experience indicates that a shorter turnaround time is not always best practice.
 If the background check company merely obtains available online information without verifying its accuracy, that information may be and could be false or misleading.
 Court records including criminal checks, for example, most of the time require a visit to the courthouse to conduct a physical research.
 We find that information that is obtained at the source is the most accurate and up to date information.
 As many electronic data bases are not updated regularly and do not contain current information.

 Pre-employ is committed to helping you and your organization stay FCRA-compliant while reducing the factors that have contributed to the rapid increase in multi-million dollar lawsuits.
-Contact us to schedule a consultaiton to discuss and evaluate your background screening policies.
+Download the guide on 5 Tips to Avoid FCRA Non-Compliance.